AJThroen25/CIVE202_Spring2025_INFRA-02-15_Project5_GitHub/README.md

 -(RAW Files): The raw data files used in the Python code file for each of our identified states at the Census Tract Level and rthe metadate from the NRI website.

--(CLEAN Files): The clean data files used in the Python code file for each of our identified states at the Census Tract Level and the metadate from the NRI website.

 -(CIVE202_Spring 2026_INFRA-02-15_Project 5_Python Code.ipynb): Python code

 -(CIVE202_Spring 2026_INFRA-02-15_Project 5_ACD.docx): Includes a line-by-line explanation of code.